LiliiaVerbenko/Memory-Card-Game/README.md

 ## How to Play

+1. You have 10 pairs of cards to much
 1. Click on any card to flip it over.
 2. Try to match pairs of cards with identical images.
-3. If you match all the pairs, a congratulatory image will appear to celebrate your victory!

 ## Features

-- **Card Matching**: Flip cards to find matching pairs.
+- Flip cards to find matching pairs
-- **Responsive Design**: The game is designed to work on various screen sizes.
+- Timer starts when the first card is flipped
+- Timer stops when all pairs are matched
-- **Congratulatory Image**: When all cards are matched, a congratulatory image will pop up in the middle of the screen.
+- When all cards are matched, a congratulatory image will pop up in the middle of the screen.
+- Display a message with the time taken to match all pairs

 ## File Structure